alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 *Learn how to setup a serverless Image Scanning Service using AWS Rekognition and stream its output to Kafka on Aiven for additional processing.*

-Before diving into the technical stuff let's just review clarify a few things.
+Before diving into the technical stuff let's just clarify a few things.

 *What is image content monitoring?*